treysclark/VerseKeeper-Public/README.md

 ![Header](/imgs/cover.png)

 ## Summary:
 I created VerseKeeper to fulfill every feature I want in a Bible memorization app.
+I created a [website](https://versekeeper.com/) to showcase the apps features.

 It is currently under development, and it is a private repository.
 However, I wanted to highlight some of my code from this app that is most transferable to skills needed for a data engineer.

 So, I created this separate repository to include some video examples and sample code of the following topics:
 - [VerseKeeper-Public](#versekeeper-public)